openstage-eu/openstage/README.md

 # openstage

 Python package for working with legislative data.
 Provides typed Pydantic models for procedures, events, and documents, and adapters for mapping external data into them.

-Current case implementations: EU.
+Current case implementations:

+- EU

 Part of the [openstage project](https://github.com/openstage-eu).